 -On the current product we use a hybrid character set that is mostly western European but includes some central European characters, so we can use the same fonts for Polish.
 How would different character sets be handled?
-Users can include fonts downloaded from the web in various font sizes.
-Single and two byte fonts are available for 90% of the world's languages.
+Unicode fonts are available for 90% of the world's languages.
+You can request selected additions for Eu50.
+The user can create their own image fonts on a paint software and reference them to UNICODE values